Skip to main content

 Static Hosting Security Configuration

-• Hotlink Protection Configuration - Control resource access sources
+• Hotlink Protection Configuration - Control Resource Access Sources

 Configuration Steps

-2. Enable the Hotlink Protection switch
+2. Enable the Hotlink Protection feature

-3. Select a hotlink protection policy:
+3. Select Hotlink Protection policy:

-Configuration Rules Description
+Configuration Rules Instructions

-• Supports domain name or IP format, such as: example.com, 192.168.0.1
+• Supports domain names or IP addresses in formats such as example.com and 192.168.0.1

-• Supports path matching, such as: example.com/path/*
+• Supports path matching, such as example.com/path/*

 Handling Empty Referer